-Farmhouse bedroom ideas and decoration is so much more than just shiplap and reclaimed barn doors – in fact, it can be extremely sumptuous and sophisticated with the right design elements and statement pieces.
+Farmhouse bedroom ideas and decoration are so much more than just shiplap and reclaimed barn doors – in fact, they can be extremely sumptuous and sophisticated with the right design elements and statement pieces.

 Whether you’re looking for ideas to inspire your own bedroom or you’re hoping to spruce up a guest bedroom or cottage, these farmhouse bedroom ideas are sure to spark your creativity.